 - Feeling scared or worried

-If you experience any of the above symptoms and believe that you have developed an obsessive compulsive disorder, please contact us today.
-We can provide you with the treatment you need to overcome your disorder.
+If you experience any of the above symptoms and believe that you have developed a drug addiction alongside an obsessive-compulsive disorder, please contact us today.
+We can provide you with the treatment you need to overcome your addiction and disorder.

-As touched on above, many individuals struggle with obsessive compulsive disorders in silence.
+As touched on above, many individuals struggle with addiction and obsessive-compulsive disorders in silence.
 However, as a disorder amplifies, various signs and symptoms will arise and ultimately reduce the quality of your life.

-Although you may not believe that obsessive compulsive disorder (OCD) treatment is needed, it is highly recommended.
-Not only can treatment ensure that you are able to overcome your obsessive compulsive disorder, but it can assist you in alleviating any worries that have caused you to adopt compulsive mannerisms.
+Although you may not believe that drug use and obsessive-compulsive disorder (OCD) treatment is needed, it is highly recommended.
+Not only can treatment ensure that you are able to overcome your obsessive-compulsive disorder and use of drugs to ‘self medicate’, but it can assist you in alleviating any worries that have caused you to adopt compulsive mannerisms.

-At Asana Lodge, we provide obsessive compulsive disorder (OCD) treatment to a number of individuals at our residential rehab.
+At Asana Lodge, we provide dual diagnosis treatment to a number of individuals at our residential rehab.

-Although the treatment provided entirely depends on the severity of an obsessive compulsive disorder and the psychological ramifications, if you attend our rehab for obsessive compulsive disorder (OCD) treatment, you will likely encounter a number of psychological, well-being and holistic therapies.
+Although the treatment provided entirely depends on the severity of your drug and obsessive-compulsive disorder, if you attend our rehab for dual diagnosis treatment, you will likely encounter a number of psychological, well-being and holistic therapies.
 Combined, the therapies we provide will ensure that you can overcome the obsessions you have developed and the compulsions you have adopted.

-We have provided more information regarding our therapies and how they are effective obsessive compulsive disorder (OCD) treatment solutions below.
+We have provided more information regarding our therapies and how they are effective to treat dual diagnosis clients below.

-Cognitive behavioural therapy, stress management and neuro-linguistic programming are just some of the psychological therapies provided to individuals struggling with obsessive compulsive disorders.
+Cognitive behavioural therapy, stress management and neuro-linguistic programming are just some of the psychological therapies provided to individuals struggling with obsessive-compulsive and substance abuse disorders.

-Typically conducted in one-to-one and group settings, if you encounter psychological therapy during your time in our residential rehab, you will be encouraged to discuss the obsessions that you have developed.
-While this may cause you to feel uncomfortable, doing so will help you recognise the thoughts and feelings that you encounter at the height of your obsessive compulsive disorder.
-In turn, with the support of our psychologists, you will be able to determine how you can manage your obsessions more effectively.
+Typically conducted in one-to-one and group settings, if you encounter psychological therapy during your time in our residential rehab, you will be encouraged to discuss the obsessions and drug abuse patterns that you have developed.
+While this may cause you to feel uncomfortable, doing so will help you recognise the thoughts and feelings that you encounter at the height of your addictions.
+In turn, with the support of our psychologists, you will be able to determine how you can manage your obsessions and drug addiction.

-In addition to encouraging you to relax, well-being therapies will act as an additional outlet for you to channel how you feel when your disorder causes you to encounter unwelcome thoughts.
+In addition to encouraging you to relax, well-being therapies will act as an additional outlet for you to channel how you feel when your disorder and drug dependence causes you to encounter unwelcome thoughts.

 For greater results, the prescribed medication should be combined with therapeutic treatment, such as CBT.
-Non-addictive, anti-depressants will be prescribed in order to control the negative symptoms of mental health issues.
-This will help to subsidise negative train of thoughts linked to OCD.
+Non-addictive anti-depressants may be prescribed in order to control the negative symptoms of mental health and substance addiction issues.
+This will help to subsidise negative train of thoughts linked to OCD and drug dependence.

-Once you’ve completed residential OCD treatment, our team will further support you through outpatient treatment.
-We will guide you through your long-term recovery, while ensuring that your OCD thought processes have been diminished and replaced with positive steps.
+Once you’ve completed residential dual diagnosis treatment, our team will further support you through outpatient treatment.
+We will guide you through your long-term recovery while ensuring that your thought processes have been diminished and replaced with positive steps.

-We will recommend regular support groups and contact to increase motivation and remind clients of how far they have come with their OCD journey.
+We will recommend regular support groups and contact to increase motivation and remind clients of how far they have come with their OCD and drug addiction journey.
 If you require any form of aftercare support, feel free to contact our team today.

-If you are suffering from obsessive compulsive disorder, we understand how difficult this can be.
-We understand how exhausting attempting to maintain your daily responsibilities can be while dealing with a mental health issue.
+If you are suffering from drug addiction as a result of obsessive-compulsive disorder, we understand how difficult this can be.
+We understand how exhausting attempting to maintain your daily responsibilities can be while dealing with mental and physical health issues.

-By seeking specialised support now, we will help you transform your life, helping you focus on motivating positivity, rather than falling onto your OCD symptoms.
+By seeking specialised support now, we will help you transform your life, helping you focus on motivating positivity, rather than falling into your old habits.

 Self-help Tips for OCD

-Alongside our specialised treatment, there are some steps you can take to decrease your OCD symptoms.
+Alongside our specialised dual diagnosis treatment, there are some steps you can take to decrease your OCD symptoms.
 We promote working on your mental health daily by providing opportunities for self-care.
-For some individuals this may be completed physical activity, for others this may be some quiet time alone.
+For some individuals this may be completed through physical activity, for others, this may be some quiet time alone.

 Whatever works for you, we recommend consistent time.
-Additionally, increasing your knowledge and understanding of OCD will help you differentiate which areas of your life are being controlled by obsessive compulsive disorder.
+Additionally, increasing your knowledge and understanding of OCD and drug addiction will help you differentiate which areas of your life are being controlled by obsessive-compulsive disorder.

-Regardless of the obsessive compulsive disorder you find yourself victim to, at Asana Lodge, we can provide you with the treatment you need to make a long-term recovery.
+Regardless of the obsessive-compulsive disorder, you find yourself victim to, at Asana Lodge, we can provide you with the dual diagnosis treatment you need to make a long-term recovery.